tellyalogicalguy/RNAseq_pipeline/README.md

 ## Running the pipeline
 The pipeline can be starting by running `./12_trimAlign.sh`.
-This will take you through a series of prompts
+This will take you through a series of prompts asking:
+1. What is the reference group name?
+    Enter which `Condition` (as entered in the `data_info.txt` file) should be used as the reference group.
+In my case, it would be `WT`.
+3. Is this dataset single-end or paired-end?
+(SE/PE)
+4.